Sanjida-a/EECS3311-Project/README.md

 Please access the Wiki for all important details.
 Links to the UML Class Diagram and System Architecture are also included in the Wiki: https://github.com/jewbe22/EECS3311-project-group8/wiki

-Other documentation such as the UpdatedPlan.txt, Peer Evaluation form and log.txt can be found in the "Iteration2 - Documentation" folder.
+Other documentation such as the UpdatedPlan, Peer Evaluation form and log.txt (called logIteration2.txt) can be found in the "Iteration2 - Documentation" folder.

 To execute the program, ensure you have the latest version of Java.
 Download the Iteration2ExecutableDemo.jar file and run it from your system (you can simply double-click on it).

 To see the files that contain java code, please first click on the "York and Co.
 Pharmacy Management System" folder and then the "src" folder.

+(For the TAs): To run the Integration and Unit Tests without any exceptions, please change the password on EACH test file to your local SQL password.

 -------------------------------------------------------------------------------------------
 Bugs/Limitations for Iteration2